Projects

 Abhishek Choubey

-Sleep affects every part of our waking life and good quality sleep is essential for human health.
-However, sleep disorders including insomnia, circadian rhythm disturbances, and sleep apnea, are on the rise.
+Sleep affects every part of our life and good quality sleep is essential for human health.
+However sleep disorders including insomnia circadian rhythm disturbances and sleep apnea are on the rise.
 Music and sounds help with sleep disorders.
 Evidence supports the use of music for good sleep but research on other types of sounds and therapeutic tools is limited.
-The research proposes the development and implementation of Sonic Interaction Designs tools to bridge this gap.
+The research focus on investigating sounds that are not music for sleep and proposes creative development and implementation of Sonic Interaction Designs tools to bridge this gap.

 Project at Endel Sound GmbH